cerner/beadledom/docs/source/guides/getting_started.rst

 into the configuration component if you want to learn more about it (and we recommend you do) you can find more documentation `here <https://github.com/cerner/beadledom/tree/master/configuration>`_.

-The other method we are overriding here is providing our ``AwesomeThingModule`` so why don't we take a look at that next.
+The method we are overriding here is providing our ``AwesomeThingModule``, which is our service module and ``ResteasyBootstrapModule``, which bootstraps ``ResteasyModule`` for our service.

-AwesomeThingModule
+so Let's take a look at the ``ResteasyBootstrapModule`` next.

+ResteasyBootstrapModule
 ++++++++++++++++++

 .. code-block:: java

-  public class AwesomeThingModule extends AbstractModule {
+  public class ResteasyBootstrapModule extends AbstractModule {

     protected void configure() {
       install(new ResteasyModule());

       BuildInfo buildInfo = BuildInfo.load(getClass().getResourceAsStream("build-info.properties"));
       bind(BuildInfo.class).toInstance(buildInfo);
       bind(ServiceMetadata.class).toInstance(ServiceMetadata.create(buildInfo));
-      bind(HelloWorldResource.class).to(HelloWorldResourceImpl.class);
     }

     @Provides